5 rin coin: History

-Five rin coins are first mentioned in new coinage laws that were passed in 1897 when Japan officially switched to the gold standard.
-These coins are a successor in terms of value to the previously issued half sen coin which had been made from 1873 to 1888.
+Five rin coins are first mentioned in new coinage laws that were passed in 1897, when Japan officially switched to the gold standard.
+These share the same value as previously issued half sen coin which had been made from 1873 to 1888.
 Initially the quality of this new "five rin" coin was set in a similar bronze alloy consisting of 95% copper, and 5% tin and zinc.
 However, only patterns were struck towards the end of Emperor Meiji's reign as the urgent task at the time was to manufacture gold and silver coins in accordance with the new law.

 Five rin coins were eventually minted for circulation in 1916 during the 5th year of Emperor Taishō's reign in response to rising inflation caused by World War I which led to an overall shortage of subsidiary coins.
-By this time, the "five rin" coin had been reduced in diameter from the size of a half sen (21.8mm) down to 18.78mm and weighed over a gram less.
+By this time, the "five rin" coin had been reduced in diameter from the size of a formerly issued half sen (21.8mm) down to 18.78mm and weighed over a gram less.
 Their mintage period was brief as five rin coins were discontinued after only four years of production due to their sharp decline in monetary value.
 The overall demand for subsidiary coinage had ended as Japan slipped into a post-war recession.

 Five rin coins were eventually taken out of circulation at the end of 1953 and demonetized.
 The Japanese government passed a new law during this time that abolished subsidiary coinage in favor of the yen.
-Five rin coins are now easily obtainable in circulated grades.
-This is due to a large amount of surviving coins that were kept by the public either as souvenirs or from unused accumulation.
+Five rin coins are now easily obtainable in circulated grades due to a large amount of surviving coins that were kept by the public (either as souvenirs or from unused accumulation).